eeyang92/ogame-chrome-plugin/README.md

 5. Click Set
 	- The request will only fire is Set is active.
 You can unset at anytime.
 6. The Set Button will turn green if the request successfully fires

+### Fleet Dispatch

+1. Make sure OGame Tab is set
+2. Enter Fleet information
+	- Make sure fleet information is valid (i.e. you have the correct number of ships), there is no built in validation (yet)
+3. Press "Send Fleet"